 One thing is for sure, the cat is certainly trying to get your attention and often your approval.
 We often attribute toys being dropped at our feet as more of a doggy way of behaving than a typical cat action.

-Many cats do also engage in this behavior, not all cats.
-There is no way we can generalize about how cats may or may not behave.
-Your cat might never drop actual toys at your feet but may bring home prey, which to him is a gift the same as a toy.
+Your cat might never drop actual toys at your feet but may bring home prey, which to him is a gift, the same as a toy.

 Why Do Cats Bring You Toys

 Cats bring you toys (dead prey included) because they want to play or show you what they have caught by bringing the prey home.
 The two are interlinked.

 Here are some different approaches, as it is not necessarily as simple as the cat wants to play.

 Picture this – There’s your cat sitting in front of you with his new favorite toy, looking at you expectantly.
 He wants you to play with the catnip toy, and he dragged it all the way from its hiding place (under the bed) just for this purpose.